 - The colour the hub displays

 You may be asked to run more tests before a member of staff contacts BT and requests a line test is completed.
 Please note, if an engineer is required to visit, there are charges which tenants can be responsible for.
-More information on this can be found in the Broadband Guide, which can be emailed to tenants upon request.
+More information on this can be found in the Moving in Guide on pages 7-9.